moorepants/dissertation/davisbicycle.rst

 first round of experiments, but only provided a negative lateral force as it could only be pulled.
-After the first experiment attempts, we solved this by attaching the load cell in line with a push/pull stick which was attached to the seat via a ball joint, :ref:`Figure 9 <figLateralForceStick>`.
+After the first experiment attempts, we solved this by attaching the load cell in line with a push/pull stick which was attached to the seat via a ball joint, :ref:`Figure 11.9<figLateralForceStick>`.
 The ball joint prevented any external moments from being applied to the bicycle and the force to be in a mostly lateral direction.